cc-hpc-itwm/gpispace/doc/gspc-monitor/gspc-monitor.md

 port for the same monitor to multiple jobs, or by pressing the `Add emitters` button during runtime of the monitor, and adding the log emitter which is automatically started when starting the runtime system and is printed within the startup messages.
+Note that when giving the runtime system logging information it will require that to exist.

 After startup of the gspc-monitor, there is one window with two tabs, the "Execution Monitor" and the "Logging" window.